 4. Customer Relationship Management (CRM)

 CRM software is an essential business tool for small enterprises.
 It provides a central repository from which you can track, manage, and measure all touchpoints of your customer relationships and outreach.
-It can tell you who is receiving, opening, and reading your emails or visiting your website.
-It can also let you know that it’s been a while since you contacted a high-value client.
+It can tell who is receiving, opening, and reading your emails or visiting your website.
+It can also let you know it’s been a while since you contacted a high-value client.

 CRM tools analyze the data they gather to offer you regular relationship “temperature checks” and can recommend the next steps for engagement.